wohshon/keycloak-test-app/README.md

 - app1:
     - web based springboot mvc app,
     - open endpoint at root context, `/`
-    - protected jsp at `/home.page`, which has displays url to invoke a service hosted at `service1` app
+    - protected jsp at `/home.page`, which displays an url to invoke a service hosted at `service1` app
 - service1:
     - springboot rest service, protected endpoint at `/api/product/*`, returns an arbituary `product` json payload.
 - service2: not used for now